Christian Arroyo Player Props: Red Sox vs. Yankees

 Christian Arroyo At The Plate

-- Arroyo is batting .247 with seven doubles, a home run and four walks.
+- Arroyo is hitting .247 with seven doubles, a home run and four walks.

-- He has gone deep in one of 29 games, and in 1.1% of his plate appearances.

-- Arroyo has an RBI in seven of 29 games this year, with multiple RBI in four of them.
+- Arroyo has driven in a run in seven games this season (23.3%), including four games with more than one RBI (13.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.